DanielBakovic/license-manager-for-woocommerce/readme.txt

 7. Create a new license key generator.

 == Changelog ==

+= 2.1.0 - 2019-11-13 =
+Update - WordPress 5.3 compatibility
+Update - WooCommerce 3.8 compatibility
+Add - Introduced a License key meta table, along with add/update/get/delete functions.
+Add - The plugin now checks for duplicates before adding or editing license keys (this also applies to the API).
+Add - Generators can now freely generate license keys and add them directly to the database.
+Add - `lmfwc_rest_api_validation` filter for additional authentication or data validation when using the REST API.
+Add - Field for copy-pasting license keys on the "Import" page.
+Add - "Mark as sold" and "Mark as delivered" bulk actions on the license keys page.
+Add - A new "My license keys" section for customers, under the "My account" page.
+Add - The "Expires at" field can now directly be edited when adding or editing license keys.
+This also applies to the API.
+Tweak - Code reformat, refactor, and cleanup.
+Fix - Typo on the Settings page (the `v2/licenses/activate/{license-key}` route now displays correctly as a GET route).
+Fix - The `activate` and `deactivate` license key actions now work on the license keys overview.
+Fix - When adding or editing license keys, the "Product" field now also searches product variations.
+Fix - Multiple admin notices can now be displayed at once.
+Fix - Automatic loading of plugin translations.

 = 2.0.1 - 2019-09-03 =
 * Add - v2/deactivate/{license_key} route for license key deactivation.